Skip to main content

 The Elder Scrolls IV: Oblivion Remastered screenshot

-• The game suffers from severe performance issues, including stuttering, frame rate drops, and frequent crashes, making it unplayable for many users, especially on midrange hardware.
+• The game suffers from significant performance issues, including crashes and frame rate drops, even on high-end systems.

 • graphics